ncatlab/nlab-content/pages/3/3/2/2/2233/content.md

 ### Classification of ETQFT's

 Assume $Z: n Cob_d \rightarrow n Vect(R)$ is an extended TQFT.
 Since $Z$ maps the $(d-1)$-dimensional vacuum to $R$ as an $R$-vector space, by functoriality $Z$ is forced to map a $d$-dimensional closed manifold to an element of $R$.
-Iterating this argument, one is naturally led to conjecture that, under the correct categorical hypothesis, the behaviour of $Z$ is enterely determined by its behaviour on $(d-n)$-dimensional manifolds.
+Iterating this argument, one is naturally led to conjecture that, under the correct categorical hypothesis, the behaviour of $Z$ is entirely determined by its behaviour on $(d-n)$-dimensional manifolds.
 See details at [[cobordism hypothesis]].

 ### Relation of ETQFT to AQFT